DavidM42/Video-Transcription-Pipeline/README.md

-# Video Transcription Pipeline (Vosk, Punctuator2, Languagetool)
+# Video Transcription Pipeline (Vosk, Punctuator2, Languagetool, support german)

 This project is a quick video transcription pipeline for me to use in university.
 Input a folder of videos and get out transcriptions with medium quality and additionally punctuations and grammar checking done.